awsdocs/aws-kms-developer-guide/doc_source/programming-key-policies.md

 For details, see the [GetKeyPolicy method](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/KeyManagementService/MKeyManagementServiceGetKeyPolicyGetKeyPolicyRequest.html) in the *AWS SDK for \.NET*\.

 ```
-// Get the policy for a CMK
+// Get the policy for a KMS key
 //
 // Replace the following example key ARN with a valid key ID or key ARN
 String keyId = "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab";